Skip to content

 • Don't store state into DynFlags.
 Use HscEnv or another env instead.

 • Remove DumpFlags from Logger (c.f. logHasDumpFlag).
 They must be passed in each subsystem configuration explicitly instead.
-[It is easier to do it that way after first untangling Logger and DynFlags]
+[Sylvain: it was easier to keep DumpFlags into the Logger to untangle Logger and the rest of DynFlags first.
+But now we should complete this.]

 Current tasks, making subsystems not use DynFlags and HscEnv: